ElliotKillick/qvm-create-windows-qube/README.md

 ## Installation

-This tool can be automatically installed with Qubes [windows-mgmt](https://github.com/fepitre/qubes-mgmt-salt-windows-mgmt) salt formula.
+This tool has to be used inside a Qubes `AdminVM` with a minimal recommended private volume size to `40GiB`.
+A setup of such `AdminVM` called `windows-mgmt` can be done with the help of a Salt formula (see  https://github.com/fepitre/qubes-mgmt-salt-windows-mgmt).

 ## Usage